 Business leaders and managers make do with largely uninformed views of how their businesses actually operate.
 They see outcomes, of course, and they also often see eruptions of conflict and breakdown.
 Most of this is surface level diagnostics, or what I call surface-level management.
 Like their physician counterparts prior to the development of radiology, when they gained an ability to see “beneath the surface”, well-meaning surface-level managers often misdiagnose, “solve” the wrong problems, fail to make the changes needed in their businesses, and sometimes even drive their businesses to the point of failure.

 What if leaders and managers had their version of radiology?
 What if they could see deeper into their organizations, understand their metabolisms with greater clarity, see how energy flows, or doesn’t flow, how things really work, accurately diagnose and solve problems, and bring about the kind of sustainable changes their businesses need?
 Fortunately, they can, and that is why there is hope for the future.

 This path has always been possible, but we lacked the approach, methodologies and language for following it.
-It, of course, is harnessing the power of energy in your business.
+It, of course, is unlocking the power of energy in your business.
 This innovative approach creates tremendous potential for the future of work.

 A Vision of the Future